ramokz/phantom-camera-docs/docs/support/faq.md

 ---

 ### Has rewriting it as an GDExtension been considered?
 It has, and likely will happen one day when the addon reaches a more mature state.
-Partly for performance reasons, but also to make users of GDScript, C# and others have a similar experience when using it in their language of choice.
+Partly for performance reasons, but also to make users of `GDScript`, `C#` and others have a similar experience when using it in their language of choice.

 ## Troubleshooting